Former Trump administration officials, from Comey to Cohn

 Gary Cohn

-Gary Cohn is resigning and set to leave his post as National Economic Council Director, Fox News confirmed March 6.
+Gary Cohn is set to leave his post as National Economic Council director, Fox News confirmed March 6.

 "Gary has been my chief economic advisor and did a superb job in driving our agenda, helping to deliver historic tax cuts and reforms and unleashing the American economy once again," Trump said in a statement.
 "He is a rare talent, and I thank him for his dedicated service to the American people.”

-Cohn, who served as President Trump’s chief economic adviser since the beginning of the administration, has reportedly been discussing with the president his transition out of the White House for several weeks.
-Cohn opposed Trump's planned tariffs on imports of steel and aluminum, first announced last week, and reportedly tried getting the president to change course.
+Cohn, who served as Trump’s chief economic adviser since the beginning of the administration, has reportedly been discussing with the president his transition out of the White House for several weeks.
+Cohn opposed Trump's planned tariffs on imports of steel and aluminum and tried to get the president to change course.

-White House officials told Fox News that Cohn's departure date is to be determined, but it's expected to be a few weeks from now.
+White House officials told Fox News that Cohn's departure date is to be determined, but it's expected to be in a few weeks.

-Over the summer, Cohn reportedly drafted a resignation letter, following the president's response to the violence in Charlottesville, Va.
+Cohn drafted a resignation letter last year, following the president's response to the violence in Charlottesville, Va.

 Roberta Jacobson